Check out below or our facebook page for more information and updates.

 The strategic plan encompasses the school's direction and goals for a period of three years.
 This is reviewed and updated yearly in response to learning and achievement, Ministry of Education inniatives, feedback from all stakeholders and any local, national or global events.

-You may view the current plan and targets for 2024-2025 here
+You may view the current strategic and annual implementation plan for 2025 here

 Ministry of Educationstatement about how enrolment information is collected, stored and used in NZ schools - ENROL privacy statement – Ministry of Education